ChrisShank/routtl/README.md

 ## Overview

 `Routtl` is a small set of primitives for defining routes and encoding/decoding data to/from that route.
 It is small (less than 500kb of JS), has no dependencies, and provides type-safe decoding.
-It uses type
+It uses JavaScript tagged template literals to provide a declarative, composable API for defining routes.

 ## Decoders

 Default decoders are provided for primitive JS types (e.g. string, number, boolean, date).
 A simple `Decoder` interface is provided to extend or build your own decoding.
-Additionally, a decoder factory is provided for arrays.
+Additionally, a decoder factory is provided for arrays of arbitrary types.

 ## Roadmap